Bob Geldof: Live Aid

 Nearly seven hours into the concert in London, Geldof gave an infamous interview in which he used the word fuck.
 The BBC presenter David Hepworth, conducting the interview, had attempted to provide a list of addresses to which potential donations should be sent.
 Geldof interrupted him in mid-flow and shouted: "Fuck the address, let's get the [phone] numbers!"
 It has passed into folklore that he yelled at the audience, "Give us your fucking money!" although Geldof has stated that this phrase was never uttered.
 Because of his Irish accent, the profanity was stated to be misheard as "fock" and "focking" respectively.
 After the outburst, donations increased to £300 per second.
-A harrowing video of dying skeletal children was introduced by David Bowie after the end of his set that had been made by CBC photo-journalists, who set their films to the tune of "Drive" by The Cars.
+A harrowing video of dying skeletal children was introduced by David Bowie after the end of his set that had been made by CBC photo-journalists, who set their films to the tune of "Drive" by the Cars.

 In total, Live Aid raised over £150 million for famine relief.
 Geldof subsequently received an honorary knighthood, at age 34, for his efforts.
-His autobiography, written soon after with Paul Vallely, was entitled Is That It?.
+His autobiography, written soon after with Paul Vallely, was titled Is That It?.
 The book achieved further fame for being featured on the General Certificate of Secondary Education examination syllabus.

 Much of the money raised by Live Aid went to NGOs in Ethiopia, some of which were under the influence or control of the Derg military junta.
 Some journalists suggested that the Derg had used Live Aid and Oxfam money to fund its enforced resettlement and "villagification" programmes, under which at least 3 million people were said to have been displaced and between 50,000 and 100,000 killed.
 In November 2010 the BBC formally apologised to Geldof for misleading implications in its stories on the subject of Band Aid, and said it had 'no evidence' that Band Aid money specifically went to buy weapons.